The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-waves/get-wave-manager-status.md

 # Get Wave Manager Status

+## Description
+Returns whether the Wave Manager has an active wave.
+The Queue Size includes the active wave.

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}